How to Add a New User in AlmaLinux - YouTube Script

 sudo userdel username

-• To delete a user and their home directory:
+• You can delete a user and their home directory with the userdel -r option:

 sudo userdel -r username